hinsoned/Active_Recall_Pro/README.md

 26. Create mobile app (99designs??)

 ## CONTRIBUTOR INSTRUCTIONS
+### I like using GitHub deskptop so these instructions reflect that.
+You do not have to.
-- This is a good overview of GitHub desktop I suggest watching first. https://www.youtube.com/watch?v=8Dd7KRpKeaE
+- This is a good overview of GitHub desktop I suggest watching first: https://www.youtube.com/watch?v=8Dd7KRpKeaE
-- An excelent basic GitHub tutorial (Skip to 1:35) https://www.youtube.com/watch?v=CML6vfKjQss
+- An short GitHub tutorial (Skip to 1:35) https://www.youtube.com/watch?v=CML6vfKjQss
+- A more detailed tutorial https://www.youtube.com/watch?v=HbSjyU2vf6Y

 1. Be sure to have a GitHub profile.
 2. Download and install GitHub desktop.